 What will the retreat be like?

-Retreatants will arrive on Thursday afternoon/evening and leave on Sunday just after lunch.
-Everyone will be asked to observe noble silence, which means not talking or making eye contact with others (except teachers or volunteers) and completely refraining from communication devices (there will be an emergency contact number if people need to reach you).
+There are set times for arriving and departing.
+Everyone will be invited to observe noble silence, which means not talking or making eye contact with others (except teachers or volunteers) and completely refraining from communication devices (there will be an emergency contact number if people need to reach you).
 Most of the time will be alternating between seated and walking meditation.
 Each day there will be a dharma talk, 1:1 scheduled meetings with me, three meals, and time for exercise or walking outside.

 What do I need to bring?